Wadsworth in Medina County, Ohio — The American Midwest (Great Lakes)

 Erected 2008 by Service Clubs of Wadsworth: Lions International, Kiwanis International, Rotary International; on July 4th.

-Topics.
+Topics and series.
 This memorial is listed in these topic lists: Political Subdivisions • Settlements & Settlers • War of 1812 • War, US Revolutionary.
+In addition, it is included in the Rotary International series list.

 Location.
-41° 1.624′ N, 81° 43.772′ W. Marker is in Wadsworth, Ohio, in Medina County.
-Memorial is on High Street north of Maple Street, on the right when traveling north.
+41° 1.624′ N, 81° 43.772′ W. Memorial is in Wadsworth, Ohio, in Medina County.
+It is on High Street north of Maple Street, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 161 High St, Wadsworth OH 44281, United States of America.
+Memorial is at or near this postal address: 161 High St, Wadsworth OH 44281, United States of America.
 Touch for directions.